jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/templateCreationEdition/templateCreationEdition.rst

 3. Select "Edit" option from the list to open template configuration form

 Now you can make you changes.
-To save you changes click on button "Save" on the template editor page
+To save you changes click on button "Save" on the template editor page.